tan0300/bizmates-exam/sql-answers.md

 FROM trn_teacher as teacher INNER JOIN trn_teacher_role as role on teacher.id = role.teacher_id
 ```

-My answer for question number 2
+And please see below for my answer for question number 2
 ```
 SELECT
 teacher.id as ID,